Tucuman

 Cultural Life and Education

 Two large theaters (San Martin and Alberdi) and several smaller and independent theaters offer a wide array of events, including plays, concerts, operas, and ballet, all year round.
 The Septiembre Musical is by far the most important cultural event during the year.
-This music festival, generally held at the Independencia Square, brings together several local and national artists who perform different musical styles ranging from folk music to rock.
+This music festival, generally held at Independence Square, brings together several local and national artists who perform different musical styles ranging from folk music to rock.

 Transportation

-San Miguel de Tucuman boasts one of the largest bus stations in Argentina.
+San Miguel de Tucuman enjoys one of the largest bus stations in Argentina.
 The 30,000 m "Terminal del Tucuman" (opened in 1994) is the point from where hundreds of bus services arrive from and depart to almost all of the largest and mid-size cities throughout the country.

 Media